 \section{Introduction}

 Vision-language models (VLMs) are vital to on-device artificial intelligence applications, encompassing tasks from basic image captioning and optical character recognition to advanced capabilities such as visual question answering, video comprehension, and user interface analysis.
-Deploying these models necessitates the effective integration of visual and textual processing while meeting the strict computational and memory limitations present in edge devices such as smartphones, laptops, and embedded systems.
-Industry applications of VLMs are abundant in recent years, MultiON uses VLM for result supervision in their LLM agent Q~\cite{multion}.
-Meta incorporated VLM in the newly released Orion AR glass~\cite{metaAR}.
-Apple developed the Ferret UI \cite{li2024ferret,you2025ferret} based on multimodal LLMs.
-Tencent uses multimodal LLM for agent on smartphones, the AppAgent~\cite{zhang2023appagent}.
-The Qwen team also recently developed Qwen2-VL as general-purpose VLM agent \cite{wang2024qwen2}.
+Deploying these models necessitates the effective integration of visual and textual processing while meeting the strict computational and memory limitations of edge devices such as smartphones, laptops, and embedded systems.
+Industry applications of VLMs have become abundant in recent years: MultiON uses a VLM for result supervision in its LLM agent Q~\cite{multion}; Meta incorporated a VLM in its newly released Orion AR glasses~\cite{metaAR}; Apple developed Ferret-UI \cite{li2024ferret,you2025ferret} based on multimodal LLMs; and Tencent uses a multimodal LLM for its smartphone agent, AppAgent~\cite{zhang2023appagent}.
+The Qwen team also recently developed Qwen2-VL as a general-purpose VLM agent \cite{wang2024qwen2}.